waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL FAILURE:** I spent over 20 turns stuck in Kurt's House because I failed to consult my own notepad regarding the `WARP_CARPET_DOWN` mechanic.
 I must be more diligent about using my own documented knowledge.

 ## VI.
 Gym Puzzle Mechanics
-- **Azalea Gym:** Defeated trainers no longer block the player's path, allowing access to new areas.